mkprogigor/mkigor_BMxx80/README.md

 # bme280
-Lightweight and short library for Bosch sensor BME280 (test).
+Lightweight and short library for Bosch sensor BME280 (in development).

 It operate and return integer values of t,p,h at once.
 Further you can convert to float in calling procedure.